jrarber/jrarber.github.io/projects.md

 ## Ecological Radiation of the genus *Carya*
 Hickories (*Carya spp.*) are an important genus across the eastern United States.
+While other major clades (such as oaks, pines, and junipers) have been the topic of major forestry and physiological research, the same is not true for many hickory species.